 For each concrete application, the following aspects are always addressed: technical analysis, design, programming, testing and validating, technical support and technical control.

 The training is aimed at all companies that are confronted with cyber security, which is the vast majority of Flemish companies today, since a lot of critical infrastructure is nowadays running in networks and even the Cloud.

 When these companies develop a CS strategy, we see in practice the need to quickly provide software developers and ICT staff in general with the necessary CS insights and to allow them to apply them in an efficient and effective way – either to better secure existing software applications and possibly even to detect and repel attacks, or to develop new software applications in a CS-centric way.

-- Market validation & co-creation (December 2019 – October 2020)
+- Market validation & co-creation: December 2019 – October 2020.

-- Development of training (March 2020 – November 2020)
+- Development of the training program: March 2020 – November 2020.

-- Pilot training (December 2020 – May 2021)
+- Pilot training: December 2020 – May 2021.